lab-cosmo/chemiscope/docs/src/manual/input.rst

 Chemiscope input files
 ======================

-The default Chemiscope interface loads all structures and properties of a dataset from a single JSON file.
+The default chemiscope interface loads all structures and properties of a dataset from a single JSON file.
 This section describe how to create such a file using provided Python tools or by manually writing the JSON.
-As JSON files can become large and hard to share with collaborators Chemiscope also supports loading JSON files compressed with gzip.
+As JSON files can become large and hard to share with collaborators chemiscope also supports loading JSON files compressed with gzip.

 tl;dr if you would like to generate a simple chemiscope for your dataset, we have a `Google Colab notebook <https://colab.research.google.com/drive/1NU0gjtaHcB5Oc3NbFZiQYtctY2190hDu>`_